viartemev/sauron-eye/README.md

 ## `checks.md` — the review checklist

-`checks.md` at the project root defines what the LLM looks for in every review.
+`checks.md` at the **analysed project's** root defines what the LLM looks for in every review.
 It is plain Markdown — edit it to add, remove, or tune rules for your codebase.

+If no `checks.md` is found the tool warns and continues with a generic Go best-practices prompt.

-The default file covers eight categories:
+A typical file covers eight categories:

 | Category | Examples |
 |----------|---------|